Are there actually ways to make money in your neighborhood?

 Ready to make some cash helping your neighbors?

-If you’re great with computers and electronic items, why not become the go-to computer guy of your neighborhood?
+If you’re great with computers and electronic items, why not become the go-to computer guy in your neighborhood?

 What to you may seem like a simple thing to do, is foreign and extremely hard to understand for many people, especially the older generation.